 Think about it.
 As you sprint faster, your body is moving over the ground with greater velocity.
 You’re moving faster over that part of the ground under your foot.
 The faster you sprint; the less time your foot is in contact with the ground.
 That’s just simple physics.

 When your foot hits the ground, it’s driving down with a lot of power.
-There’s only 90-130 milliseconds of time to get all that force into the ground.
+There are only 90-130 milliseconds of time to get all that force into the ground.

 What did you get?